isomerpages/nlb-biblioasia/_oct-to-dec-2011/The Enigma of Departure: Remembering Singapore’s Railway Lines and Stations.md

 [^12]: _[The Straits Times](https://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19250109-1.2.71)_, 9 Jan 1925, p.
 9; _[The Singapore Press and Mercantile Advertiser](https://eresources.nlb.gov.sg/newspapers/Digitised/Article/singfreepressb19261011-1.2.46)_, 11 Oct 1926, p.
 9. With the dismantling, the many level changes along Bukit Timah Canal on the future Dunearn Road side would no longer cause inconvenience to the many entrances to housing estates located along that stretch.

-[^13]: See Lee Kip Lin, “Dock Development and the Growth of Singapore Town”,  in [_Tanjong Pagar: Singapore’s Cradle of Development_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5288751), pp. 51—59.
+[^13]: See Lee Kip Lin, “Dock Development and the Growth of Singapore Town”, &nbsp;in [_Tanjong Pagar: Singapore’s Cradle of Development_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5288751), pp. 51—59.

 [^14]: In mid-June 1929, the Singapore Society of Architects lodged a complaint that eventually had to be resolved by the Colonial Office in London, over the fact that Swan and Maclaren were directly appointed even though a senior partner was a member of the Railway Board.
 This represented a conflict of interests and requested for the conduct of a formal architectural competition, which did not materialise.
 From CO 273/563/12, National Archives, United Kingdom.